 It is pandemonium after we finish playing.
 The two gays lose their shyness and trap me by the speakers.
 Jace rescues me by creating a feedback loop that blows out the 15 inch woofer; me and the gays are deaf for hours.
-No small talk at least.
+No lame small talk at least.
 They do stick around as we move the equipment into the truck.
-Being deaf means I couldn’t talk to anyone, a blessing.
+Being deaf means I can’t talk to anyone, a blessing.
 Everyone wants to talk with us.
 They’re stuck with Robby as Michael is helping his dad with the truck.
 Being a drummer, he says a lot but no one has a clue what he saying.
 He finally pulls out a joint.
 All the stoners join him in chasing away the fans.
 One of the gays finds my notepad and starts writing me notes, asking personal questions.
 I write that I’m a dropout, which only encourages them.
 They write their numbers, asking me to call, ‘just to talk.’
 I smile and they go off.
 Maybe I’m the only other gay person they know.
 Jesus, it’s 1974 already, get out there.

 Once the truck is loaded, we go to Michael’s and unload everything His dad asks if we want more pizza.
 We pile into his Caddy.
 Soon Sorrento’s is bedlam with our unbridled enthusiasm.
 Pizza and beer – rocker heaven.
 When we finish eating and calm down, Michael’s dad tells us about the man who talked with him.

 “I know you really don’t want me as your manager,” he smiles at Michael, “but he wants to be and has more holiday parties lined up for you, if you’re interested.”

 I still have trouble hearing, but I realize a decision is being made.
 Jace writes me notes.

 “We wanna keep it like it is, having fun and learning to play our own music,” I say.